Close

 Lage und Freizeit

-Location: Oi-cho, Anan city, Tokushima pref.
-Leisure: Visiting Kakurin-ji temple.
+Oi-cho, Anan city, Tokushima pref.
+Other activities - Visiting Kakurin-ji temple.

 Wer organisiert das Projekt?